Ex-North Korean spy recounts Olympic plot to blow up plane

 We can't disclose the location as she and the South Korean government fear North Korean agents may still be trying to silence her.

-With good reason -- Kim trained for more seven years to become a secret agent and has intimate knowledge of North Korea's security operations.
+With good reason -- Kim trained for more than seven years to become a secret agent and has intimate knowledge of North Korea's security operations.

 Plucked from university at 18 thanks to her language skills, Kim spent one year training in intelligence in a secret camp deep in the mountains.
 She was taught martial arts, shooting, radio communication and how to survive in the wild.